Skip to Main Content

 Storm Hardening: Ongoing

-• We have spent more than $1 billion on storm hardening since 2012.
-This has helped us avoid nearly 683,000 customer interruptions to date.
-Over 150 projects have been completed across our service territory, including the installation of 100 miles of new cable, 4,000 poles, and 1,000 switches.
+We have spent more than $1 billion on storm hardening since 2012.
+This has helped us avoid nearly 1.2 million customer interruptions to date.

-• Ensuring we have extra resources when our customers need us most.
-Nearly 1,000 additional contractors from all over the country are standing by to help us restore power after major events.
+• Making sure we have extra resources when our customers need us most.
+Nearly 1,000 additional contractors from all over the country have pledged to help us restore power after major events.
 We’ve also secured additional heavy equipment to fly crews in and get them to your neighborhood faster than ever.

-• Partnering with the City of New York to prevent trees from interfering with our overhead power lines.
-In 2020, we allocated $13 million for tree trimming, and $1.5 million for hazardous tree removal, and will continue to take on additional tree removal with New York City Parks in 2021.
-We expect to invest an additional $1.2 million to assist with the removal of trees to protect our equipment and prevent power outages.
+• In 2020, we allocated $13 million for tree trimming, and $1.5 million for hazardous tree removal to prevent trees from interfering with our overhead power lines.
+We expect to invest an additional $1.2 million to remove trees to protect our equipment and prevent power outages.

-• Invested $32 million in new technology over the last five years to help customers be prepared, report service problems, and stay informed during emergencies.
-During Tropical Storm Isaias—the second most damaging storm in company history, with over 300,000 outages—emails, texting, and social media helped us communicate with customers more efficiently and effectively than ever before.
+• Invested over $30 million in new technology over the last five years to help customers be prepared, report service problems, and stay informed during emergencies.
+During Tropical Storm Isaias—the second most damaging storm in company history, with over 300,000 outages—emails, texting, and social media helped us communicate with customers more efficiently than ever before.
 We also received 17,000 damage reports through our mobile app from employees and contractors, which helped us enhance site safety and reduce outage times.
-While restorations were underway, four times more customers than usual visited the new version of the outage map, launched in June 2020.
-We listened to and learned from our customers to continue to improve our digital tools.

-• Smart meters helped us mount a more efficient storm response by giving us near-real-time visibility into customer outages.
+• Used smart meters to give us near-real-time visibility into customer outages so we could mount a more efficient storm response.
 During Isaias, smart meters helped us avoid nearly 4,000 truck dispatches, so we could send our resources to the areas that needed them most.

 Analyzing Risks: 2017–2019